romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 **Fig_map-Monterrubio-Perez**.
 Map of the chromitite-rich part of the upper dunite, where dunite alternates with diffuse bands of wehrlite.
 The edge of the *Herbeira* cliffs and the corresponding part of the itinerary and stops are shown for reference.
 The top of cross section 3 from Girardeau _et al._, (1989) is also shown.
 Adapted and translated from [Monterrubio Pérez (1991)](https://docta.ucm.es/entities/publication/fda0fa77-a464-4c62-a271-a50d4da99ba3).

-> NOTE: Update Fig. X
+> NOTE: This figure will need to have the Fig. X updated to the correpsonding number for Fig_isoclinal-pyroxenite.

 ***Outcrop 1.4A***